Dengue Virus: Reporting and Surveillance

 • Submit 2-5 mL of serum in sterile screw-capped vials on ice using a WSLH kit #22 or equivalent within five days of collection.
 If shipping more than five days after collection, freeze specimen at -20°C and ship on dry ice.
 Specimens should be triple packaged as a Category B Biological Substance (include UN3373 label).

-• Fee-exempt testing submissions must include a WSLH Enhanced Wisconsin Arbovirus Surveillance form provided by a DPH vectorborne disease epidemiologist.
+• Fee-exempt testing submissions must include a WSLH Enhanced Wisconsin Arbovirus Surveillance form provided by a DPH vectorborne disease epidemiologist in addition to the WSLH Requisition Form B.

-• Fee-for-service testing submissions must include a WSLH CDD Requisition Form B. Please contact the WSLH Clinical Orders at 800-862-1088 or 608-224-4275 to obtain blank copies of WSLH CDD Requisition Form B and to order specimen shipping kits.
+• Fee-for-service testing submissions must include a WSLH CDD Requisition Form B. Please contact the WSLH Clinical Orders at 800-862-1088 or 608-224-4275 to obtain the WSLH CDD Requisition Form B and to order specimen shipping kits.

 • It is essential that the lab requisition form be as complete as possible, including patient name, city, date of birth, specimen type, submitting agency, onset date, signs and symptoms, collection date, and recent travel history.
 Note: Testing for dengue virus may be delayed on specimens missing the above data until information is available.

-• Ship specimens with appropriate completed form to:
+• Ship specimens with the appropriate, completed forms to:

 Wisconsin State Laboratory of Hygiene